dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 // FIX What is `memo` at the top-level used for?
 Can we remove it?

 1. it MUST contain a field `ts: Nat` which is the timestamp of when the block was added to the Ledger
-2. it CAN contain a field `memo: Blob` if specified by the canister
+2. it MAY contain a field `memo: Blob` if specified by the canister
 3. its field `tx`
-    1. CAN contain the `memo: Blob` field if specified by the user
+    1. MAY contain the `memo: Blob` field if specified by the user
-    2. CAN contain the `ts: Nat` field if the user sets the `created_at_time` field in the request.
+    2. MAY contain the `ts: Nat` field if the user sets the `created_at_time` field in the request.

 #### icrc37_approve_tokens Block Schema